over-light/Rust-Full-Stack/README.md

 [If you need a developer who can deploy web projects with Docker and AWS, please contact me](https://www.linkedin.com/in/steady-learner-3151b7164/).
 I can work with **Rust**, **JavaScript**, **Python**, **Docker**, **AWS** etc.

-**I really want to use the skills used here, please someone give me an opportunity to help your company.**
+**I really want to use the Rust skills used here, give me an opportunity to work with you.**

 [![Rust full stack chat app](https://www.steadylearner.com/static/images/post/web/full-stack-rust-chat-app-by-steadylearner.png)](https://www.steadylearner.com/blog/read/Fullstack-Rust-with-Yew)